spencersmith24/cw2-git-advanced/README.md

 ### Resetting the commit history
 Make a 3 different commits to the file _scratch.txt_ so that its contents are updated and the `git log` is now three longer.
 Push those commits with `git push`.
 Assume we only want to keep the first of those changes—use `git reset HEAD~2` to delete the last two commits.
 Ensure that the `git log` now only contains the first commit that you made, and the state of the file in your working tree reflects this.
 Then, use `git push origin --force` to update the commit history on remote.
 The last two commits have been reset without an extra commit needed to reset them, and without the possibility of a revert conflict!

+### Getting rid of local changes
+Make some changes without committing them.
+Say we don't want to keep these changes—either they don't work, or someone has just pushed to remote and we just want to take that change.
+Use `git restore scratch.txt` or `git reset --hard` to delete those changes.<br>
+**What about if I've already committed**?<br>
+Refer to the previous step on resetting commit history to use `git reset <number-of-commits>` to remove local commits, then `git reset --hard` to set all your files back to those commits, and then you can pull to update your working tree back to normal.

+---

+## Stashing
+### Saving changes to be used later
+Update _scratch.txt_ with any new content.
+To save these changes for later without committing them, stash all uncommitted changes and give the stash a good description by using `git stash save <description>`.
+Use `git stash list` to make sure the stash was saved, and verify that _scratch.txt_ has been restored in your working tree.